Weed Legal States in 2023

 In Which States Is Cannabidiol Legal?

-Furthermore, there are some states that have only legalized cannabidiol (CBD) for medical purposes.
+Furthermore, some states have only legalized cannabidiol (CBD) for medical purposes.
 Cannabidiol is a chemical that originates from weed and is used to treat medical disorders.
 States where only cannabidiol is legal, include Georgia, Indiana, Iowa, Kentucky, Wisconsin, Tennessee, and Texas.

 In Which States Is Weed Illegal?